ngaskill/liferay-docs/develop/tutorials/articles/services/using-soap-web-services.markdown

 2. Add a new user group named *MyGroup*.

 3. Add your portal's administrative user to the new user group.
-For demonstration purposes, you'll use an administrative user whose email address is `test@liferay.com`.
+For demonstration purposes, this tutorial uses an administrative user whose email address is `test@liferay.com`.

-We'll use these SOAP related classes:
+These SOAP related classes are used:

     import com.liferay.portal.model.CompanySoap;
     import com.liferay.portal.model.UserGroupSoap;